- Wow! I’ve heard so much about this and have been wondering when you’d have me do it. My friend said the Tower helped her so much!

 Watch this video to learn how to do the Tower:

 If you are in chronic pain and have tried everything, but not the Tower, it is worth a try.
 This is the one e-cise that is easy to do and will make a huge impact on your posture and pain.
-Stop by Oregon Exercise Therapy to come try it for free.
-We’ll explain what is going on in your body and why the Tower will help you.
+Set up a free posture evaluation with me at Oregon Exercise Therapy and I'll walk you through how to do the Tower.
+I'll explain what is going on in your body and why the Tower will help you.

 You can purchase the Tower and other products recommended by me and Oregon Exercise Therapy here.